MeridianAlgo/newsletters/README.md

 `id` must be unique and `file` must exist — `validate.mjs` enforces both.
 `category` is free text; the site turns the distinct values into filter chips.

-## Starting a new series

-Add an entry to `series`, drop a cover in `thumbnails/`, then reference the new `id` from your issues.
-Nothing on the website needs to change.

 ## Consuming this feed